Cecil Coghlan

-Cecil Aubrey Coghlan (1878 – 26 August 1924) was an Australian politician.
+Cecil Aubrey Coghlan (1878 – 26 August 1924) was an Australian politician born in Redfern to builder Thomas Coghlan and Dora Jordan.

-He was born in Redfern to builder Thomas Coghlan and Dora Jordan.
 He attended Sydney Grammar School and was then a solicitor's clerk, working for John McLaughlin.
-He was admitted as a solicitor in 1900 and eventually ran a substantial industrial practice.
-He married Ellen Grant around 1903; they had three children.
+In 1900, he was admitted as a solicitor and eventually ran a substantial industrial practice.
+He married Ellen Grant around 1903 and had three children.
 In 1921 he was appointed to the New South Wales Legislative Council as a Labor member, serving until his death at Darling Point in 1924.
-He was the brother of Sir Timothy Coghlan, government statistician and Agent-General.
+He was the brother of Sir Timothy Coghlan, government statistician and Agent-General, and Iza Coghlan, a medical doctor.